marcwingduck/viseq/README.md

 * RGB matrix panel
 * fix_fft

-All libraries can be installed using the Arduino IDE's Libray Manager.
+All libraries can be installed using the Arduino IDE's Library Manager.

 ## Components